-- Spray or mop floor with disinfectant after a known or suspected infectious disease case. - Lead aprons/gloves should be sprayed with disinfectant after use on a known or suspected infectious disease case. - Lead ropes/head ropes for the patients with infectious diseases should be always available to use, and clean and disinfect them immediately after use.
-In the case where those equipment is assumed to be severely infectious, those equipment should be disposed of.
+- Spray or mop the floor with disinfectant after a known or suspected infectious disease case. - Lead aprons/gloves should be sprayed with disinfectants after use on a known or suspected infectious disease case. - Lead ropes/head ropes for patients with infectious diseases should be always available to use and cleaned and disinfected immediately after use.
+In the case where the equipment is assumed to be severely infectious, that equipment should be disposed of.

 CHAPTER 11.
-OSUMI LARGE ANIMAL CLINICAL TRAINING CENTER BIOSECURITY SOP
+OSUMI LARGE ANIMAL CLINICAL CENTER BIOSECURITY SOP

-A: OSUMI LARGE ANIMAL CLINICAL TRAINING CENTER
+A: OSUMI LARGE ANIMAL CLINICAL CENTER